-Semester Abroad Financial Information
+Study Abroad Financial Information

 Basic Page Sidebar Menu Penn Abroad

-Penn Abroad is here to help you navigate the financial considerations that come into play as you prepare for a semester abroad.
+Penn Abroad is here to help you navigate the financial considerations that come into play as you prepare for your term abroad.
 It is easy to become overwhelmed by some of the questions that may come to mind.
 How will I fund my abroad experience?
 How much will it cost for me to live abroad?
 What other Penn financial considerations do I need to keep in mind?

 To ensure you have a full understanding of study abroad money matters, the following information details answers to the most common study abroad financial questions.